commercelayer/contentful-gatsby-demo/README.md

 }
 ```

-Got everything from Contentful we have to create a slug for our pages.
+Now that we have imported all the data from Contentful, we need to create a slug for our pages.

 ```
 // ...